• Skip to primary navigation

 I attended a conference in New Orleans many years ago during Mardi Gras.
 During my visit, a colleague served a King Cake and shared the tradition of eating King Cake during Mardi Gras.
 I loved the cake and custom so much that I have made a King Cake every year.

-You can find King Cakes made with various fillings; however, pecan praline is our favorite filling.
-Even though it is customary to serve King Cake from January 6 through Fat Tuesday, I make it on Fat Tuesday the day before Ash Wednesday.
+King Cakes are made with various fillings; however, pecan praline is our favorite filling.
+Even though serving King Cake from January 6 through Fat Tuesday is customary, I make it on Fat Tuesday the day before Ash Wednesday.

-Since the cake has similar ingredients to cinnamon rolls, I make it a decadent treat for breakfast.
-I prepare the dough the night before, proof it, fill the cake with pecan praline filling, form it into a ring and refrigerate it overnight.
+Since the cake has similar ingredients to cinnamon rolls, I make it a decadent breakfast treat.
+I prepare the dough the night before, proof it, fill the cake with pecan praline filling, form it into a ring, and refrigerate it overnight.

 Early the following morning, I bake and frost the King Cake for my family to enjoy before school or work.
 It is the perfect indulgent treat for Fat Tuesday breakfast, and they loved it.